department-of-veterans-affairs/caseflow-efolder/docs/v2/database_structure.md

     t.string   "veteran_last_name"
     t.string   "veteran_first_name"
     t.string   "veteran_last_four_ssn"
-    t.zipfile_size,                 # The value will be updated based on the changes to the documents t.datetime "created_at",
+    t.integer  "zipfile_size"          # The value will be updated based on the changes to the documents t.datetime "created_at",
     t.datetime "updated_at",
   end